alexanderblindsey/Mutual-Funds-Analysis-Stata/README.md

 Tenure was found to have a coefficient of ~0.082, indicating that a one unit increase in tenure would increase average returns by 0.082.
 With a very high p-value of .641, we fail to reject the null hypothesis that BETAtenure=0 at a 5% significance level as .641 > 0.05.

+The insignificance of tenure and the negative value of BETAage possibly suggest that a better variable measuring 'experience' is required.

 Because the coefficients of two variables cannot be ruled out as being equal to 0, I drop these variables from the model.
 Both models were then assesed with an F-test and by comparing the R-squared to see the effect of dropping these variables.